A Journey Back to Wholeness

 Art had never left me.

-I finally made room for the parts of me I had been running from all my life."
+I finally made room for the parts of myself I had been rejecting all my life."

 If You’ve Been Searching for Peace…